xavierchia/xavierchia.github.io/_posts/2020-07-29-learning-challenges.md

 > Creative practice doesn't really arise from some unseen, divine inspiration that strikes an artist and that he or she subsequently carries out in creative work.
 Rather, art emerges from a negotiation between a creator, an initial vision or context, and a set of material limitations that help lead the idea from abstraction to concreteness.
 Creativity is always found under conditions. - Ian Bogost

-> "Telling yourself you have all the time in the world, all the money in the world, all the colors in the palette, anything you want — that just kills creativity." - Jack White